oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/uploading-code-to-the-repo-and-examining-it.md

   - Use git to transfer the sample project from github to the OCI Cloud Shell environment

-  - Use Git to upload the sample code to the git repo in your devops project
+  - Use Git to upload the sample code to the OCI Code repo in your devops project

+  - Have a look at the code in the OCI Code Repo

 ### Prerequisites